 4. Flax Oil or Seeds

-Like chia seeds, flax seeds have lots of omega-3s and fiber, as well as a slightly nutty flavor.
-Make sure you grind the seeds (ideally right before using) so your body can absorb the beneficial fatty acids inside.
-A spoonful of flax oil can also be added to smoothies for EFAs, which help promote healthy skin, hair and nails as well as heart health.
+Like chia, flax seeds have lots of omega-3 fatty acids and fiber [source], as well as a slightly nutty flavor.
+Make sure you grind the seeds (ideally right before using—don’t store them once ground because they oxidize) so your body can absorb the beneficial fatty acids inside.

 5. Nuts and Nut Butters